Leaflet/Leaflet.markercluster/README.md

 Provides Marker Clustering functionality for Leaflet

 ## Using the plugin
-See the included example for usage.
-Or [check it out online here](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering.html)
+See the included examples for usage.
+Or [check out the most basic example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering.html) or the [everything example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-everything.html).

 Create a new MarkerClusterGroup, add your markers to it, then add it to the map